How is Invoice Factoring Different than a Bank Loan?

 If a bank has a lien on your company’s accounts receivable, you should let us know right away.
 We will ask the bank to subordinate that lien.
 Some banks will accommodate the request and others may decline depending on your circumstances.
 Our number one referrals come from loan officers willing to help out the client in cash flow needs.
 They are very familiar with this kind of interim financing.
 The other alternative is to pay off the loan if there are plenty of receivables to leverage the buyout.

 How Much of My Company's Account Receivables Can Be Funded?

-We can fund up to 100% of your company’s creditworthy account receivables, and depending on the industry, we may fund up to 90% advance.
+We can fund up to 100% of your company’s creditworthy account receivables, and depending on the industry, we can advance you up to 90%.